-- 1. Select Build> Cabinet> Wall Cabinet III. - 2.
+- 1. Select Build> Cabinet> Wall Cabinet . - 2.
 Click above the left corner base cabinet to place a wall cabinet as shown.

-- 3. Click the Open Object edit button to open the Wall Cabinet Specification dialog: - On the GENERAL panel, specify a Width of 33". - On the DOOR/DRAWER panel, change the Door Style to "Framed", and check the box beside Glass Doors. - On the MOLDINGS panel, click the Add New button to add crown molding to the cabinet.
-In this example, a crown molding profile with a Height of 2 1/2", a Width of 2 1/2", and a Vertical Offset of - 2 1/2" is used.
-For more details, see "To add crown molding to a room" on page 83. - Click OK to apply these changes to the wall cabinet. - 4.
-With the wall cabinet still selected: - Click the Copy/Paste 🛤 edit button. - Click the Reflect About Object $\bigcirc$ edit button. - Move your mouse pointer into the center of the room so that the room becomes highlighted. - When you see a dashed vertical line running through the center of the room, click once.
+- 3. Click the Open Object \square edit button to open the Wall Cabinet Specification dialog: - On the GENERAL panel, specify a Width of 33". - On the DOOR/DRAWER panel, change the Door Style to "Framed", and check the box beside Glass Doors. - On the MOLDINGS panel, click the Add New button to add crown molding to the cabinet.
+In this example, a crown molding profile with a Height of 2 1/2", a Width of 2 1/2", and a Vertical Offset of - 2 1/2" is used. - Click OK to apply these changes to the wall cabinet. - 4.
+With the wall cabinet still selected: - Click the Copy/Paste edit button. - Click the Reflect About Object \bigcirc edit button.

+- Move your mouse pointer into the center of the room so that the room becomes highlighted. - When you see a dashed vertical line running through the center of the room, click once.
 The dashed line is a reflection axis, and a copy of the cabinet will be created on the opposite side of the kitchen, aligned with the original.